- Search The Registry

-Brant was born near the Ohio River and given the Indian name of Thayendanegea, meaning, "he places two bets."
+Brant was born near the Ohio River and given the Indian name of Thayendanegea, meaning "he places two bets."
 He inherited the status of Mohawk chief from his father.
 Because of white European colonization, he attended Moor's Charity School for Indians in Lebanon, Connecticut.
 There he learned to speak English and studied Western history and literature.
 He became an interpreter for an Anglican Missionary, translating the prayer book and the Gospel of Mark into Mohawk.
 Brant’s sister married General Sir William Johnson, the British superintendent for northern Indian affairs.
 Sir William was called to duty during the last French and Indian War of 1754-1763.
-Joseph followed Sir William into battle at 13, along with the other Native braves at the school.
+Joseph followed Sir William into battle at 13 and the other Native braves at the school.